sinancang/oxideye/README.md

 **oxideye** records and logs **computer peripheral usage stats** (think mouse distance, key/button press, etc.) so you can brag to your friends about how many miles your mouse has travelled

----
-**Currently** the program logs:
-- Mouse distance (in pixels)
-- Wheel spins
-- Button presses
-- Key presses

----
-**Down the line** I intend to add:
-- CLI tool to easily access the stats, as well as fun-facts (e.g. "if you had a cent for each time you pressed a key, you'd have $X!")
-- Notifications on milestones (when stats exceed certain thresholds)
-- Stat sharing across multiple devices

 ## Usage